top of page

 Norway

 A Nordic country of 5.4 million people, straddling the artic circle, and known for its skiing prowess.
 There are so many things to see from the fjords in the west, to the artic tundra in the north, and the bustling capital Oslo.
-You even have a choice of over 200,000 islands, and some of the most pristine beaches in the world, but don’t forget to pack a sweater along with a swim suit.
+You even have a choice of over 200,000 islands, and some of the most pristine beaches in the world, but don’t forget to pack a sweater along with your swim suit.

 Oslo